John Mandeville writing his travelogue. London, British Library MS Additional 24189, fol. 4.

 Interested in contributing?

 Want to contribute an entry?
 We would be glad to consider you.
-The Quick Guide below will give you a sense of what's involved.
-Please contact the blog manager (Karrie Fuller, firstname.lastname@example.org) for full details.
+The Quick Guide below will give you a sense of what's involved; the full guide is linked below it.
+Please contact the blog manager (Karrie Fuller, email@example.com) with any questions.

 The Quick Guide for Submissions

 - Schedule your post’s publish date with the blog manager (Karrie Fuller, firstname.lastname@example.org).